Sangarshanan/sangarshanan.github.io/_posts/2025-12-11-one-line-music.md

     - music-tech
 ---

-As a livecoder making music involves me writing a lot of code, this gets tedious really soon and becomes hard to play live or start from a blank state, so lately I have been exploring ways to make music with less code and I ended up finding something that takes this to the extreme and it kinda blew my mind!
+ Livecoding music involves writing a lot of code, this gets tedious real soon and becomes a challenge to play live or start from a blank state, so lately I have been exploring ways to make music with less code and I ended up finding something that takes this to the extreme and it kinda blew my mind!

 **Bytebeat: Experimental music from very short C programs**